-Friday 10 August 2018
+Friday, 10 August 2018

 THE SARTORIAL ELEGANCE OF SERIE A: INTERNAZIONALE, 1988-91 [UHLSPORT]

-1987-88 was not a good year for Internazionale Milano.
+1987/88 was not a good year for Inter.
 Karl-Heiz Rummenigge had recently left the Lombardian capital to be replaced by Aldo Serena, who the coach Giovanni Trapattoni had brought in from his old club, having purchased him from Inter in the first instance while at Juventus.
 He scored just six goals in 22 matches.
 The Belgian attacking midfielder Enzo Scifo also disappointed, scoring a mere four times over 28 games.
 Alessandoro Altobelli managed a respectable nine goals, in what would be the aging forward’s final year for the Nerazzurri, but it wasn’t enough for the club to finish the season any higher than fifth – two places down on the previous season.

 Trapattoni didn't muck about.
 Scifo was sold to Girondins de Bordeaux, Altobelli moved to Juventus for one final fling in Italy’s top flight, and Daniel Passarella returned to Rive Plate.
-In their place came established German internationals Andreas Brehme and Lothar Matthäus, two promising Italians by the name of Allesandro Bianchi and Nicola Berti, and the proven Argentine, Ramón Díaz (Díaz was actually a late replacement for the Algerian Rabah Madjer, who failed the club’s medical exam).
+In their place came established German internationals Andreas Brehme and Lothar Matthäus, two promising Italians by the name of Allesandro Bianchi and Nicola Berti, and a proven Argentine, Ramón Díaz (Díaz was actually a late replacement for the Algerian Rabah Madjer, who failed the club’s medical exam.)

 The arrival of these new players coincided with the appointment of Uhlsport as kit supplier, taking over from Le Coq Sportif.
 The shirt didn't change much: the sponsor remained the same, the club’s crest, the number of stripes.
 Only the German manufacturer’s logo was noticeably different – square instead of triangular.
 Nor was the all-white away jersey radically altered, save for a band of alternating blue and black rhomboids, slightly out of sync with each other, across the front of the shirt.
 There was, however, one modification that completely transformed the strip's general appearance, and that was the shift from acrylic to polyester.
 Inter's Milanese neighbours had been wearing polyester since 1986, but the rest of Italy had been slow on the uptake.
 The dull patina of acrylic now gone, the team looked, quite literally, like a modern outfit.